Is technology overlooking the core of the workforce?

-It’s crucial for every company to engage and motivate frontline workers properly.
+Every company must engage and motivate frontline workers properly.
 That way, they can take good care of customers.
 There are serious repercussions for companies that don’t take into account the wellbeing and engagement of frontline employees.
 A PwC report established that 73% of consumers regard customer service as one of their purchase drivers, with 65% emphasizing that customer service has a much greater influence than costly and great advertising.

 When it comes to engagement, IT and technology tools provide vital support for companies that want to craft winning strategies.
 Technology can help you take three simple steps to engage and motivate frontline employees.
 These steps are:

-In order to reach this workforce, companies must create a digital internal communication strategy.
+In order to reach this workforce, companies must reassess their communication channels.

 To truly optimize your digital internal communication strategy, you should consider a workforce communications platform, which can help you reach workers where they are (whether they work remotely, from the road, or are “deskless” onsite), and when they are most likely to be receptive to receiving, responding to, or sending messages.

-Taking the time to create a thoughtful onboarding experience for your new hires provide a positive effect for everyone.
+Taking the time to create a thoughtful onboarding experience for your new hires provides a positive effect for everyone.
 And it is critical to businesses because about 28% of new employees quit before 90 days.
-Here are the main reasons why onboarding is critical:
+Here are a few reasons onboarding is so important:

 Who doesn’t love being recognized at work for a job well done?
 Proper recognition can contribute to high levels of job satisfaction and even reduce turnover.